 My marketing experience was not chump change, I worked in marketing at Fortune 500 companies, a record company, and a host of highly visible and diverse marketing roles.
 Yes, well, the reality: I was not prepared.

 Moving to Boston was part of the change to facilitate a return to marketing.
-My first goal was to look at some current writing on marketing, I discovered, The New Rules of Marketing and PR - recommended below.
-Great title for someone like me interested in a challenge to the norm.
-This book overwhelmed me at how much had change.
-I restarted the book with a pad of paper to take notes.
-From the book I began to peel back the onion of change social media brought to marketing.
-So, the presentation within this blog is for people who may feel a bit overwhelmed or unsure if it is even worth it.
-It is.
+My first goal was to look at some current writing on marketing, I discovered, The New Rules of Marketing and PR by David Meerman Scott – recommended with other books, below – great title for someone like me interested in a challenge to the norm.

 Here are recommendations:

 Bloggers with consistently good blogs to learn the art from:

 - Marketing 2.0/Social Media with Case Studies

 Books to own:

 - New Rules of Marketing and PR – David Meerman Scott